OK Earth Coalition, Carrie Dickerson Foundation, Tulsa Area Arkansas River Advocates & OK Roots Music,

 6:00-7:00 - Speaker: Environmental journalist MOLLY BULLOCK on Arkansas River issues.
 Music by KEN POMEROY BAND (Cherokee).

-7:00-8:30 - Speaker: Activist-actor CASEY CAMP HORINEK (Ponca) on rights of nature.
+7:00-8:30 - Speaker: Climate scientist KATHARINE HAYHOE (via video) on Oklahoma climate predictions, Activist-actor CASEY CAMP HORINEK (Ponca) on rights of nature.
 Music by RED DIRT RANGERS.

 SUNDAY, APRIL 21 - FREE @ Circle Cinema (10 S. Lewis Ave., Tulsa)